Some thoughts on sketching

 How I Sketch

 My usual sketching kit all fits into a bag ready to be picked up and taken out.
-This is an A4 zipped bag that I bought years ago (a bit like a laptop bag, but before laptops existed!)
+I find an A4 zipped laptop bag is good, though obviously without the laptop in it.

 To conclude, here’s my Materials List